Get Free Solar Panel Quotes

 • Get paid for what you don't use

 Green roofs are not a new invention.
-The Babylonians got the ball rolling with their exquisite Hanging Gardens in 500BC, and humans have been attempting to integrate plants into architecture ever since, with the help of falling solar panel prices.
+The Babylonians got the ball rolling with their exquisite Hanging Gardens in 500BC, more modern innovations such as the various types of solar panels can help make your home ‘greener’ in a different way.

 Today, the interest in green roofs is ballooning, with cities all over the world attempting to greenify their grey tops.
 While places like Singapore may be leading the way, the UK’s own green roof market is growing by 17% every year.